Fictionalized portrayals of George W. Bush

 Fictionalized portrayals of George W. Bush, the 43rd President of the United States, have become common since his inauguration on January 20, 2001.
 Many popular TV shows, magazines, books, and comics have portrayed or satirized him.

 Several comedians and comic actors were known for impressions of Bush during his presidency, including Will Ferrell and Will Forte (both originally on Saturday Night Live), Jon Culshaw, Frank Caliendo, James Adomian and Jon Stewart.
 Impressionist Steve Bridges had a notably involved impression that included facial prosthetics to achieve similarity to Bush; he impersonated Bush in a variety of settings, including once alongside the real President Bush at the 2006 White House Correspondents' Association dinner.
 Actor Timothy Bottoms portrayed Bush fictionally multiple times during the Bush presidency: in the Comedy Central sitcom That's My Bush!, as a cameo in the family film The Crocodile Hunter: Collision Course, and in a serious role in the telefilm DC 9/11 (2003).

 Bush was the target of satire for most of his presidency.
 Most fictional depictions of the President in popular media tend to emphasize his drawl and tendency to use incorrect grammar and malapropisms in speeches, as well as his sometimes awkward hand and facial gestures.
-Bush is often depicted in caricatures with a large nose and ears, and small eyes, giving him a somewhat elfin or chimpanzee-like appearance.
-He is also sometimes drawn in political cartoons as being short in stature although, in reality, he is taller than the average American.
+Bush is often depicted in caricatures with a large nose and ears, and small eyes, giving him a somewhat chimpanzee-like appearance.
+This is exemplified in a Fruit of the Loom shirt design in which he is compared to the children's book character Curious George.
+He is also sometimes drawn in political cartoons as being short in stature.

-Most fictionalized portrayals of George W. Bush have been negative.
+Most fictionalized portrayals of George W. Bush have been perceived as negative.